-Many women in the US are now familiar with belly binders and are finding corsets or store bought belly binders (like the very popular Belly Bandit), but many women don’t know about the Bengkung belly binding method and the many benefits.
-First, let’s cover the basics just incase you are unaware of it all.
+Many women in the US are now familiar with belly binders and find corsets or store-bought belly binders (like the very popular Belly Bandit).
+But many women don’t know about the Bengkung belly binding method and the many benefits.
+First, let’s cover the basics just in case you are unaware of it all.

 What is postpartum belly binding?

-Using cotton, muslin, or silk fabric, your abdomen is wrapped snuggly to support your body’s natural healing process.
-Belly binding has traditionally been used to provide the postpartum body the support to assist the abdominal wall muscle retraction, improves posture, support loosened ligaments and provide support to the torso while vital organs return to their pre-pregnancy size and position.
+Typically using a cotton, muslin, or silk fabric, your abdomen is wrapped snuggly to support your body’s natural healing process.
+Belly binding has traditionally been used to support the postpartum body.
+It assists the abdominal wall muscle retraction, improving posture, supports loosened ligaments, and provide support to the torso while vital organs return to their pre-pregnancy size and position.
 Wrapping can be done over your clothes or under using an under wrap.

 What are the benefits of belly binding?